jballas/web-dev-hw/assignment-06/README.md

 2. List examples of a text, selection, and button input, and where they might be used.

-  - Text input example
-  A text input is when you enter your username and password.
+  - Text input example: a text input is when you enter your username and password.
-  - selection input example
-  A selction input is a checkbox, such as when you have to check that you agree to the terms and conditions of an application.
+  - selection input example: a selction input is a checkbox, such as when you have to check that you agree to the terms and conditions of an application.
-  - button input example
-  A button is often used to sign in, such as on Github, unless you have forgotten your password.
+  - button input example: a button is often used to sign in, such as on Github, unless you have forgotten your password.

 ## Free Response